electrone901/Archiblocks/README.md

 # Archiblocks
 Welcome to Archiblocks, where NFTs meet a virtual world.
-NFTs are a revolution in the digital creative space and it's only going to be bigger.
-Regular people , artis and creators need to make this space and we making it accessible to anyone and everyone.
-An NFT Platform for creators to create, mint, and sell their skills.
+NFTs are a revolution in the digital creative space and it's only going to get bigger.
+Artist, creators, and makers are trying to get into it but many of the are not techavvy that's why we are creating Archiblock.
+Archiblocks is an NFT marketplace for anyone and everyone.
+Archiblocks platform where creators can sell their works, users can buy and earn them as well as experice them throuh a virtual world.

+  and experice them

+  .
 It's a creative space for everyone.
 We call it a planet of our own.

 Blockchain allows for certain.
 It also allows for infinite customization.

-# How it's made
+# Tech Stack:
 Archiblocks application makes use of the following softwares:

-* Near Network
+* Near Network: we used Near Network for the local test development and blockchain tehnology

-* Rust
+* Rust: we use Rust for our smart contract

-* IPFS NFT.Storage
+* IPFS NFT.Storage: We use IPFS to store NFTS's metadata and to retrive data.

+* React Js, Material-ui, Web3 React Js for the frontend, Material-ui and Web3 to connect to blockchain.

 ## Technical Skills used in this project